Celebrating Seniors - Angie Dickinson Turns 85, Part 2

-In Sabrina (1995) starring Harrison Ford, Julia Ormond, and Greg Kinnear, Dickinson played actress Lauren Holly's mother and actor Richard Crenna's wife.
+In Sabrina (1995) starring Harrison Ford, Julia Ormond, and Greg Kinnear, Dickinson played actress Lauren Holly's on-screen mother and actor Richard Crenna's wife.
 Richard Crenna and Angie Dickinson had co-starred in Thief (1971), and they would work together again in the TV thriller Deep Family Secrets (1997), a working professional relationship spanning 26 years.

 Her episodic television appearances in the 1990's included Daddy Dearest (1993) starring Richard Lewis and Don Rickles, and Diagnosis Murder (1997) starring Dick Van Dyke (her co-star in 1965's The Art of Love).

-61-year-old Angie Dickinson told People she felt an immediate attraction to her Wild Palms (1993) TV mini-series director Oliver Stone, although she said
+61-year-old Angie Dickinson told People she felt an immediate attraction to her Wild Palms (1993) TV mini-series director Oliver Stone, although she said,

 "There's just no way that a 50-year-old woman is attractive to some men.
 Your appearance changes, and your desirability."